2018 NHL Global Series

 The Blackhawks played in Europe for the first time in 17 years.
 The games were the first ever played in Europe by the Florida Panthers organization and the first regular-season NHL games ever played in Finland.

-In the Friday opener in Helsinki, Panthers defenseman Ville Koistinen, the only Finn on the Panthers' roster, provided a fitting end to the first regular-season NHL game ever played in Finland.
-He scored the winning goal in the shootout, lifting the Florida Panthers to a 4-3 victory over the Chicago Blackhawks.
+In the opener in Helsinki, Panthers defenseman Ville Koistinen, the only Finland-born player on the Panthers roster, scored the winning goal in the shootout, lifting the Panthers to a 4-3 victory.
 Koistinen also scored in regulation.

-In the second game on Saturday, the Blackhawks used three power-play goals to beat the Panthers 4-0.
-Pleasing the crowd of 12,000, Chicago played Antti Niemi , a Finnish goalkeeper, in place of Cristobal Huet, and stopped 23 shots.
+The next day, the Blackhawks used three power-play goals to beat the Panthers 4-0.
+Pleasing the crowd of 12,000, Chicago played Finland-born goalie Antti Niemi, who made 23 saves, in place of Cristobal Huet.

 NHL teams went 4-2 during the exhibition games.
-On September 28th, in Tampere, Finland, Finnish club Tappara Tampere defeated the Panthers 3-2 in a shootout.
+On Sept.
+28, in Tampere, Finland, Finnish club Tappara Tampere defeated the Panthers 3-2 in a shootout.
 Ville Nieminen, who won a Stanley Cup with Colorado, was the only player to score in the shootout.
-Meanwhile that day in Zurich, Switzerland, the Blackhawks soundly defeated Swiss team HC Davos, 9-2.
+Meanwhile that day in Zurich, Switzerland, the Blackhawks beat Swiss team HC Davos 9-2.

-The next day, the Blues skated to a 6-0 victory in Linkoping, Sweden, against the home club Linköpings HC.
-Back in Zurich, ZSC Lions defeated the Blackhawks 2-1 in the Victoria Cup competition.
+The next day, the Blues skated to a 6-0 victory in Linkoping, Sweden, against the home club, Linköpings HC.
+In Zurich, ZSC Lions defeated the Blackhawks 2-1 in Victoria Cup competition.

-Wrapping up the exhibition season, the Panthers defeated Finnish club Jokerit 4-2 in a game played in Helsinki, and the Red Wings traveled to Karlstad, Sweden, defeating Färjestads BK by a score of 6-2.
+Wrapping up the exhibition season, the Panthers defeated Finnish club Jokerit 4-2 in a game played in Helsinki, and the Red Wings traveled to Karlstad, Sweden, and defeat Färjestads BK 6-2.

 Pittsburgh Penguins, Ottawa Senators, New York Rangers and Tampa Bay Lightning